-In summer 2013 the Melos Sinfonia, in partnership with Helios Collective, toured the UK with a production of Walton’s The Bear paired with two new chamber operas, Red as Blood and Bare, by up-and-coming composers Joel Rust and Philip Ashworth.
-Joel and Philip were selected to write these new operas through a composition competition, judged by Jonathan Dove, in which over fifty young composers - the majority current students and recent graduates of the major UK conservatories and universities - entered.
+In summer 2013 the Melos Sinfonia, in partnership with Helios Collective, toured the UK with a triple-bill production of Walton’s The Bear alongside with two new chamber operas, Red as Blood and Bare, by up-and-coming composers Joel Rust and Philip Ashworth.
+Joel and Philip were selected to write these new operas through an open-call composition competition, judged by Jonathan Dove, in which over fifty young composers - the majority current students and recent graduates of the major UK conservatories and universities - entered.

 Red as Blood